 This section walks through setting up the power supplies and voltmeter to measure the DC output of the power supplies.
 There are two different options for test circuits, presented in the dropdowns below.

 If your Test and Measurement device does not feature a Voltmeter instrument, select the second option.

 If your device does not feature a Voltmeter, and you do not have access to a Digital Multimeter, continue to Step 2.3, as you will still be able to interact with the Supplies instrument even if the power supply rail/s are left floating.

 - (2.1 & 2.2) Using the Device's Built-in Voltmeter to Test the Supplies

 In order to measure the output of the variable power supply pins, these pins must be connected to something that can measure voltages.
 While a standard digital multimeter or voltmeter could be used, this guide will show how to use WaveForms' Voltmeter instrument to measure the supply voltages.

-Connect the test & measurement device's negative variable supply output pin (white wire, “V-”) to the device's analog input Channel 2 pin (blue wire, “2+”).
+Connect the test & measurement device's variable supply output pins to the device's analog input channel 1 and 2 pins.

 If the test & measurement device has differential analog input channels, make sure to connect the analog input channel negative pins, labeled “1-” (orange wire with white stripes) and “2-” (blue wire with white stripes) to the device's ground (black wire, marked with a down arrow).